scalar-labs/scalardb-samples/scalardb-sample/README.md

-# Scalar DB Sample
+# ScalarDB Sample

-This is a sample application for Scalar DB.
+This is a sample application for ScalarDB.

 ## Prerequisites
 - Java (OpenJDK 8 or higher)